Characters from the tv series Dark Matter (2015).

 AU Marcus Boone

-Threes counterpart from an Alternate Universe, he is in a relationship with his universe version of Portia Lin.
+Threes counterpart from an Alternate Universe, he is in a relationship with his universes version of Portia Lin.

 The Alternate Universe version of the mercenary Tash, she is a member of the crew of the Raza in her universe.

-- Alternate Self: There seems to be no significant difference between her and her late main universe counterpart, other than being from different universes.
-Both are just as nasty.
+- Alternate Self: There seems to be no significant difference between her and her late main universe counterpart, other than being from different universes and her brother Vons being nowhere to be seen.
+Both Tashs are just as nasty.

 - Badass Normal: She doesn't have biomechanical enhancements or precognitive abilities, she's just that good.

 - Dark Action Girl: Like her main universe counterpart, she is one of the few people shown to be able to hold their own in a one on one fight with Two.

 - Only One Name: Her last name is never mentioned.
 She is only ever called by her first name.

 - The Starscream: She's all too ready to kill Portia and Marcus to get what she wants.
 In her introduction, she was in on AU Corso's planned coup.